 Okay, enough of the depressingly philosophical and back to this case.
 The Indiana Court of Appeals said what you think it would say, blaming the mother for allowing her three-and four-year-old sons to play in the backyard unattended” and close to the pool.
 The court also said it was a jury question whether the father had abandoned the right to bring a claim by relinquishing all of his parental rights.

 In a footnote, the court pointed out that the CDS says there is “an 83% reduction in the risk of childhood drowning with a four-sided isolation pool fence, compared to three-sided property-line fencing.”
 Most vacation houses with pools are like this now.
-Definitely something work keeping in mind, particularly if you have young kids that don’t swim.
+Definitely something worth keeping in mind, particularly if you have young kids that don’t swim.

 You can find the Court of Appeals of Indiana opinion in Androusky v.
 Walter here.